gzmask/walmartLabs-find-loss/README.md

 find loss or gains from stores

-* multi-threads for performant file IO! (not that it matters when all harddrives are slow, but some big servers might has SSD-Raids ... )
+* multi-threads for performant file IO! (not that it matters when all harddrives are slow, but some big servers might has SSD-Raids ... ) Go blocks are lightweight.
+Try over 1000!
 * you will also find out from the data-set that what kind of nasty stuff walmart is selling us.

 ## Compile